 Spend management may not sound very exciting, says Gualandri, but it is a widespread headache.
 In big companies there is a purchasing department with big budgets and longstanding suppliers.
 In a small business, there is an office manager ordering printer cartridges from Amazon and a social marketing manager needing to pay Facebook and Google for digital advertising.

 “It’s not a situation where you can raise a purchase order and send invoices,” says Gualandri.
 “So people might use a shared corporate credit card but then, can you, as the business owner, control what they are spending on and how much they can spend?”

-Soldo has a solution where it can give every employee a corporate spending account, and possibly a prepaid Mastercard, with limits and controls tailored to their role.
-And these link back into business accounting systems so that everything spent can be recorded for accounting and tax.
+Soldo's solution gives every employee a corporate spending account, and possibly a prepaid Mastercard, with limits and controls tailored to their role.
+And these link back into one system so that everything spent can be recorded for accounting and tax.
 No more filing an expenses report a month after a business lunch.